LocalBinNotFound/Image-Processing-Program/README.md

 This program is a simple program written in C that can read, modify, and write an image file of mainstream formats (JPEG, PNG, BMP, HDR, PSD, TGA, GIF, PIC, PSD, PGM, PPM, ...).
 It has the following features and functions (more to be added as development progresses):
-1. A GUI: A simple graphical user interface created using GTK to load/modify/save images and navigate in the program
+1. A GUI: A simple graphical user interface created using GTK to load/preview/modify/save images and navigate in the program
 2. Brightness Adjustment: Increase or decrease the brightness of an image by adding or subtracting a constant value from each pixel's RGB components.
-3. Gaussian Blur(Soften): Blur an image using a Gaussian filter to smooth out noise and reduce detail.
+3. Gaussian Blur (Soften): Blur an image using a Gaussian filter to smooth out noise and reduce detail.
-4. Laplacian Sharpen(Sharpen): Sharpen an image using USM filter to sharpen details and edges.
+4. Laplacian Sharpen (Sharpen): Sharpen an image using Laplacian filter to sharpen details and edges.
 5. Rotate Image: Rotate an image by a specified angle using interpolation techniques such as the nearest-neighbor technique.
 6. Invert Color: Invert the RGB color of the image.